pragma-/pbot/doc/Admin.md

 <!-- md-toc-end -->

 ## Logging in and out
 You cannot use any of the admin commands unless you login.
-Note that login requires that your hostmask matches PBot's records.
+Note that the [`login`](#login) command requires that your currently connect IRC hostmask matches the hostmask configured for the user account.

-However, if your admin account has the `autologin` [metadata](#user-metadata-list) set to a true value then you will not need to login.
+You can keep your user account permanently logged in by setting a couple of [user metadata](#user-metadata-list) values.
+See the [user metadatalist](#user-metadata-list) for more information.

 ### login
 Logs into PBot.